danthespal/TrinityCoreCustom-335/README.md

 * [Custom features](#custom--features)

 ## Custom features
-Open manuals folder to see how each mod works and his in game commands.
+Open manuals folder to see how each mod works and in game commands.
 * NPCBot
 * Observers